Vinatechvn/PickaxeConfigAssistant/readme.md

 ```

 It's also possible to run specific benchmarks of given settings using the `--runs "[AxB, AxB]"` argument:
-The selected graph outputs here will only render the max/min/avg hashrate columns:
+The output graph will only render the max/min/avg hashrate columns as we're using `--graph_datasets`:
 ```
 main.py --runs "[8x2, 16x2, 32x2, 64x2]" --graph_datasets "[max, min, avg]"
 ```